e1miran/Now-Playing-Serato/docs/requests.rst

 **What's Now Playing** has the ability to help manage requests that come from Twitch users.

+There are three types of requests, generic, twofers, and roulette:

+* Generic requests are just that, user may request any track by specifying the artist and title.
+* Twofers are requests where the artist is the currently playing artist.
-There are two types of requests, roulette and non-roulette.
-Roulette requests will pick a random song from the given playlist/crate as the request.
-Non-roulette require the user to provide the title and optionally the artist.
+* Roulette requests will pick a random song from the specified playlist/crate as the request.

 .. image:: images/requests_generic.png
    :target: images/requests_generic.png